aj-bei/ATP-Tennis-Prediction-Model/README.md

 ## Differentiating Olympic Matches

-#### In the dataset olympic matches are listed as being at the same level as ATP 250 & ATP 500 matches, which I do not feel is accurate.
-The meaning of winning an olympic is far different than winning a mere ATP 250.
-I had to feature engineer this differentiation
+#### In the dataset, Olympic matches are listed as being at the same level as ATP 250 & ATP 500 matches, which I do not feel is accurate.
+The meaning of winning at an Olympics is far different from winning a mere ATP 250.
+Thus, the two tournament levels need to be differentiated.

 ```
 def code_olympics(row):